TobiasSchaeuble-EH/LunchHeroes/docker/README.md

 This Docker setup is designed to build the Docker image for the LunchHeroes application, which can then be pushed to a Docker registry and deployed on a server.

-# Important Links
-   - The server is hosted on [Flow Swiss](https://my.flow.swiss/).
-   - Repo is on DockerHub: [Dockerhub]https://hub.docker.com/repository/docker/lucca93/lunchheroes
-   - Link to Live App: http://app.lunchhero.ch/ or https://env-9057938.appengine.flow.ch/

 ## Preliminary Steps

 1. **Building the Docker Image**
-    To build the Docker image, navigate to the LunchHeroes and run the following command:
+    To build the Docker image, navigate to the directory containing the Dockerfile and run the following command:
     ```bash
-    docker build -t lunchheroes -f docker/Dockerfile .
-    ```
-    Build the Docker Image directly from the Git Repo.
-    ```bash
-    docker build -t lunchheroes -f docker/Dockerfile_GitConnect .
+    docker push lucca93/lunchheroes:latest
     ```

 2. **Pushing Docker Image:**